pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}, "tags": []}

 However, we are going to implement these using Bayesian causal DAGS with PyMC.
 Let's see how we can do this, then generate samples from them using `pm.sample_prior_predictive`.
-As we go with each script, we'll package the data up in `DataFrame`'s for plotting later, and also plot the graphviz representation of the PyMC models.
+As we go with each DAG, we'll package the data up in `DataFrame`'s for plotting later, and also plot the graphviz representation of the PyMC models.
 You'll see that while these are a fraction more visually complex, they do actually match up with the causal DAGs we've specified above.

 ```{code-cell} ipython3
 ---